-For each scheduling period, a Call for Proposals for ALMA is issued.
-The ESO ARC distributes this call among the European user community by email and makes it available on the ALMA Science Portal (http://almascience.org/).
+For each scheduling period, a Call for Proposals for ALMA is issued and made available on the Science Portal (http://almascience.org), which is then distributed among the European user community by the ESO ARC.
 The call provides information about the available capabilities for each cycle, necessary information for the electronic submission of proposals as well as links to documentation such as the Proposer's Guide, the ALMA Technical Handbook and the Observing Tool (OT) User and Reference Manuals, as well as the OT Quick Start Guide.
 For the complete list of documentation, see the relevant section on the ALMA Science Portal.